ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_4/Transcripts/Prose/cFPIP-04L_Physics as Information Processing  ~ Chris Fields ~ Lecture 4.m4a.sentences.csv_transcript.md

 58:17 _Ander:_
 [[start:3497440][end:3497852]] Yes.
 [[start:3497906][end:3498670]] Thank you.
-[[start:3499280][end:3503500]] So going back to the picture where the scattering picture?
+[[start:3499280][end:3503500]] So going back to the picture where the scattering picture.
-[[start:3504320][end:3512716]] So we have so far everything is topological and certainly induces breaking the boundary in different sectors.
+[[start:3504320][end:3512716]] So we have so far, everything is topological, and certainly induces breaking the boundary in different sectors.
 [[start:3512748][end:3516396]] I suppose it induces a topology on the boundary.

 58:36 [[start:3516588][end:3521590]] Now, I had a couple of questions as for the geometry, and this might be getting ahead.